gbodigital/docsify-gifcontrol/docs/README.md

 # docsify-gifcontrol

-A Docsify plugin that adds customizable player controls to GIFs.
+A docsify plugin that adds customizable player controls to GIFs.
 GIFs will play on hover or on click depending on your [configuration](options.md).

 ## Quick Start

-Add the CSS file to the top of your Docsify index.html
+Add the CSS file to the top of your docsify index.html
 ```html
 <link rel="stylesheet" href="//unpkg.com/docsify-gifcontrol/dist/docsify-gifcontrol.css">
 ```

-Add the JavaScript file below your Docsify script tag
+Add the JavaScript file below your docsify script tag
 ```html
 <script src="//unpkg.com/docsify-gifcontrol/dist/docsify-gifcontrol.js"></script>
 ```